-The 22rd anniversary of the inauguration of the Swivel Bridge of Taranto marks one of the symbolic monuments of the "city of the two seas" on 133 May.
+May 22 marks the 133rd anniversary of the inauguration of the Ponte Girevole in Taranto, one of the symbolic monuments of the “city of the two seas”.

 It was a great event that saw the participation of the king of Italy, Umberto I of Savoy who arrived in Taranto for this occasion.

 Thanks to the revolving bridge and the Maritime Military Arsenal, financed with the "Arsenals law" in 1882, Taranto changed its face and from an agricultural economy to an industrial economy, with a significant population growth.
 It was a real economic, social and cultural revolution.

 The bridge that was then operated by a hydraulic force given by falling water present in a cistern (some remains are still visible at the Torrione San Lorenzo of the Aragonese Castle) was replaced in 1958 by the current bridge, a new one entirely in steel built by a Local shipyard, the Tosi shipyards already specialized in the construction of submarines (42 were launched for the Navy in the pre-war period).
 This too was a great event, celebrated with the presence of the then President of the Republic Giovanni Gronchi.
 On 10 March 2018, the 60th anniversary of the new Ponte Girevole was celebrated with the crossing of the navigable canal of the Doria ship.
 The bridge is entrusted to the joint management of the Municipality and the Navy.